philmcgarty/squabblehub/README.md

-# squabblehub
+# SquabbleHub

 ## Purpose

-If you're a geek, like us, you've been in this situation before.
+If you're a fellow geek, you've been in this situation before...
 You've heard someone say that "the book was better than the movie" or vice versa.
-You might have agreed, or you might not, but either way, you had a valuable opinion to express in this endless debate... well now you can have that discussion as a community through the SquabbleHub App.
+You might have agreed or you might not but either way you had a valuable opinion to express in this endless debate... well now you can have that discussion as a community through the SquabbleHub App.
 A place where all geeks are welcome to squabble!

 ## Built With